The CARES Act–the Coronavirus Aid, Relief, and Economic Security Act

 What is the charitable deduction for non-itemizers?

-Donors who take the standard deduction and do not itemize may take a one-time adjustment to income of $300 (may be $600 for a married couple) for cash gifts to public charities, and again, not for gifts to private foundations, DAFs or SOs.
+Donors who take the standard deduction and do not itemize may take a one-time adjustment to income of $300 for cash gifts to public charities, and again, not for gifts to private foundations, DAFs or SOs.

 The above information provides a general overview that is not intended as tax or legal advice.
 Donors are encouraged to consult with their own professional advisors on how the CARES Act may apply to them.